 The history of the city dates back to AD 900 when it was popularly known Oxenaforda.

-The major tourist attractions include Pitt Rivers Museum, Bodleian Library, The Sheldonian Theatre, Radcliffe Camera, Carfax, Museum of the History Of Science, and most importantly The Oxford University.
+The major tourist attractions include Pitt Rivers Museum, Bodleian Library, The Sheldonian Theatre, Radcliffe Camera, Carfax, Museum of the History Of Science, and The Oxford University.
 The university offers with its library, museum, botanical garden, castle, and church.
 These attractions fleece immense attraction for innumerable people of the world.

 The Oxford University has been among the top few of its kind.
 The exact establishment date of the University is yet to be known.
 Claims say that it existed in some form as early as 1096, making it the oldest English Institution.
 However, there is no definite data regarding the time at which it became a university.

 Oxford comprises of 38 constituent colleges.
 Each college is independent in its function and holds an independent membership.